Holographic RG flows in six dimensional F(4) gauged supergravity: Critical points of the matter coupled gauged supergravity

-From \eqref{a}, $a$ is real for $-0.82395<b<0.82395$.
-We will not give the explicit expression for the cosmological constant here but only make a comment that the critical point is $AdS_6$ for $-0.64795<b<0.64795$.
-This critical point is also non-supersymmetric.
-We have not computed the scalar masses at this critical point because of its complexity.
-Furthermore, it is not an integral part of the paper. \\ We have also studied the scalar potential on other scalar submanifolds invariant under various $SO(2)$ residual gauge symmetries.
+From the table, we see that one of the singlet scalar, a combination of the dilaton $a$ and the scalar $b$, has mass below the BF bound. \\ We have also studied the scalar potential on other scalar submanifolds invariant under various $SO(2)$ residual gauge symmetries.
 With the $SO(2)_{\textrm{diag}}$ invariant scalars, the coset representative takes the form

 We find the scalar potential

 For $SO(2)$ invariant scalars, the coset representative is given by

 giving rise to the following potential